Affiliate links on Android Authority may earn us a commission. Learn more.

 The full-color panel is also significantly brighter than the dim monochrome one on the Charge 4.
 Using the Charge 4 on a sunny day is nigh impossible, but the Charge 5 is easy to read in bright situations.
 This is a very welcome upgrade.

-With all of this, Fitbit somehow made the Charge 5 physically smaller than the Charge 4.
-It’s still bigger than the too-small Luxe, but it is slimmer, curvier, and more elegant than 2020’s tracker.
+With all of this said, Fitbit somehow made the Charge 5 physically smaller than the Charge 4.
+It’s still bigger than the too-small Luxe but slimmer, curvier, and more elegant than 2020’s tracker.
 This makes it one of the most unobtrusive fitness trackers I’ve used.

-The default strap that came with my unit is very similar to the one that came with my Sense.
+The default strap that came with my unit is similar to the one that came with my Sense.
 It’s an all-silicone affair with a slot to store the excess strap when buckled.
-In the box, there’s a larger strap so people with thicker wrists can swap it out.
-Unfortunately, the revamped design of the Charge 5 means that straps for older models — including the Charge 4 — are not compatible with the Charge 5.
-Looks like you’re going to need to buy new favorite Fitbit Charge 5 bands.
+In the box, there’s a larger Fitbit Charge 5 band so people with thicker wrists can swap it out.
+Unfortunately, the revamped design of the Charge 5 means that straps for older models — including the Charge 4 — are incompatible with the Charge 5.

 The updated design is great, but you will need to buy all-new bands for the Charge 5.

-Do note that the color display and smaller form factor result in weaker overall battery life.
+The color display and smaller form factor result in weaker overall battery life.
 I maxed out the settings of the Charge 5 (always-on display turned on, brightness and vibrations set to maximum, etc.) and got through 72 hours of use with about 10% left to spare.
 That included sleep tracking, three workouts, multiple bike rides, and setting the odd alarm/timer here and there.
-Battery life isn’t great, and it’s considerably poor for a tracker at this price point, especially when you consider the full-color Xiaomi Mi Band 7 can get through just over a week with all its features turned on.
+Battery life isn’t great, and it’s considerably poor for a tracker at this price point.

 Finally, Fitbit also did away with the cumbersome clip-style charger that came with the Charge 4.
-Instead, it has a proprietary magnetic charger not unlike what we saw on the Luxe, Sense, and Versa lineups.
+Instead, it has a proprietary magnetic charger that is not unlike what we saw on the Luxe, Sense, and Versa lineups.
 This magnetic charging cable is included in the box, but there is no wall adapter included.
-Unfortunately, the Charge 5 does not support any manner of wireless charging.
+Unfortunately, the Charge 5 does not support wireless charging.

 Health and fitness tracking: The usual Fitbit caveats

-The Fitbit Charge 5 is a fitness tracker, so it quite obviously has a ton of fitness features.
-It also tracks your steps, sleep, and stress, and has onboard GPS for any distance-based workouts.
+The Fitbit Charge 5 is a fitness tracker, so it has many fitness features.
+It also tracks your steps, sleep, and stress and has onboard GPS for distance-based workouts.
 Here’s how everything measures up.

 Fitness tracking

 As with the Charge 4, there are 20 workouts you can track, including running, swimming, cycling, yoga, and more.
-However, also like the Charge 4, you can only choose six of these workouts to appear as options on the Charge 5 at any one time.
+However, like the Charge 4, you can only choose six of these workouts to appear as options on the Charge 5 at a time.
 If there are more than six workouts you regularly track, you’ll need to manually swap some out when necessary using the Fitbit app on your smartphone, which could be quite tedious.
 The Fitbit Sense and Fitbit Versa 3 do not have this limitation.
+Notably, the newer Charge 6 does solve this issue, making all modes available on device.

-Despite being able to track the same number of workouts as its more expensive smartwatch siblings, the Charge 5 is missing two significant features.
+Additionally, the Charge 5 is missing two significant features.
 The first is the previously mentioned lack of an altimeter.
 Without this hardware feature, the Charge 5 can’t record your ascended floors and will not be as accurate when it comes to tracking elevation-based workouts, such as hiking.
-This is a curious omission, especially when you consider the Charge 4 has this feature.
+This is a curious omission, especially considering the Charge 4 has this feature.

 The second tracking feature missing is the ability to record real-time laps in your workouts.
 On the Fitbit Sense and Versa 3, a lap button appears on the display during certain workouts if you choose for it to be there.
 The Charge 5, though, doesn’t have this feature.
-Granted, you can always manually add laps after the fact in your Fitbit app, and it should be noted that the Charge 4 also lacks this feature.
-However, for a device focused solely on fitness, this seems like something you’d want to have.
+You can always manually add laps after the fact in your Fitbit app.
+However, for a device focused solely on fitness, this seems like something you’d want to have built-in.

 Heart rate tracking